 - U.S. Supreme Court

 Of counsel at Eimer Stahl LLP and based in the firm’s Madison office, Ryan Walsh focuses his practice on appellate litigation and complex motions in a wide variety of subject matters, including antitrust, environmental, products liability, white collar, and ERISA.
-He previously served for almost three years as Chief Deputy Solicitor General of Wisconsin, where he presented oral argument in 12 high-stakes appeals (including before the en banc Seventh Circuit) and briefed a total of 32.
+He previously served as Chief Deputy Solicitor General of Wisconsin, where he presented oral argument in 12 high-stakes appeals (including before the en banc Seventh Circuit) and briefed a total of 32.
 His advocacy helped secure wins in appellate courts throughout the nation—including in the U.S. Supreme Court, where he co-authored a nationally award-winning brief, three federal courts of appeal, and the Wisconsin Supreme Court.
 In his state role, Walsh was also charged with building national, bipartisan coalitions of attorneys general and agencies in support of several lawsuits and briefing efforts, including a Wisconsin-led, 12-state coalition whose suit against the Federal Communications Commission prompted that agency to reverse a major new rule.
 When he left government, Ryan had a perfect win record, prevailing on the merits in all cases that reached final judgment.